We can only imagine the tragedy that brings you to this page today…

 peers who could have been in your shoes.

 Many firms don’t do what we do because it is a lot of work to try a case.
 Call us crazy, but, we just happen to like trying cases.
-And, because of our long term experience in courts in both New York and Vermont, we are really, really good at it and are highly respected in the North Country.
+And, because of our long term experience in courts in both New York and Vermont, we are really, really good at it and are highly respected in the Champlain Valley.

 We assume we are going to go to trial from the moment you step into our office and we take your case.
-We prepare your file as if we will be going to bat for you in the courtroom, which means we are better prepared than most law firms out there.
+Drew Palcsik and his team prepare your file as if we will be going to bat for you in the courtroom, which means we are better prepared than most law firms out there.

 And, in this legal game of thrones, the victorious ones are the ones who are the most prepared for the courtroom battle.

-Take for instance, our client Adam Krista Niles, who recently wrote on our facebook page
+Our personal injury client Adam Krista Niles, recently wrote on our facebook page

-or read another review from former client, Amanda Palmer, who similarly wrote:
+or read another review from former client, Brynna-Lee Carper, who similarly wrote:

 Or you can take our word for it.
 So, what are you waiting for?